openframeworks/ofBook/chapters/animation/chapter.md

 `sin(...)` and `cos(...)` (sine and cosine) are [trigonometric functions](https://en.wikipedia.org/wiki/Trigonometric_functions "Wikipedia on trigonometric functions"), which means they are based on angles.
 They are the x and y position of a point moving with a constant radius and rate around a circle.
 The circle is a unit circle with a radius (r) of 1, which means the diameter is `2*r*PI` or `2*PI`.
 In oF you'll see this constant as `TWO_PI`, which is 6.28318...

-*As a side note, sometimes it can be confusing that some functions in oF take degrees where others take radians. `Sin(...)` and `cos(...)` are part of the math library, so they take radians, whereas most OpenGL rotation takes degrees.
+*As a side note, sometimes it can be confusing that some functions in oF take degrees where others take radians. `sin(...)` and `cos(...)` are part of the math library, so they take radians, whereas most OpenGL rotation takes degrees.
 We have some helper constants such as `DEG_TO_RAD` and `RAD_TO_DEG`, which can help you convert one to the other.*

 Here's a simple drawing that helps explain sine and cosine.